jckuri/Object_Detection_in_Urban_Environment/README.md

 #### Reference experiment

 (This section should detail the results of the reference experiment.
-It should includes training metrics and a detailed explanation of the algorithm's performances.)
+It should include training metrics and a detailed explanation of the algorithm's performances.)

 Fortunately, I managed to configure tensorflow-gpu in my Ubuntu machine with an NVidia GPU, after overcoming tons of problems.
 Configuring tensorflow-gpu and